 Chief Technology Officer

 Todd Howson brings 20 years of software development experience ranging from startups to large-scale enterprise systems.
-He was previously Director of Engineering at Amdocs Interactive, where he ran a global software development organization building high-scale mobile transaction processing, content management, content discovery, content delivery, and reporting products for customers, including AT&T, Verizon, Sprint, T-Mobile, and American Movil.
+Prior to joining DreamBox, Todd held the role of Director of Engineering at Amdocs Interactive, where he ran a global software development organization building high-scale mobile transaction processing, content management, content discovery, content delivery, and reporting products for customers, including AT&T, Verizon, Sprint, T-Mobile, and American Movil.
 Prior to that position, he held various technical and managerial positions for Qpass, a mobile commerce startup that was acquired by Amdocs.
 Howson holds a BA from Washington State University with an emphasis in information systems and computer science.